-A heart attack happens when there is a loss of blood supply to part of the heart muscle, often due to a blockage in a nearby artery.
-Symptoms include pain in the chest.
+A heart attack occurs when there is a loss of blood supply to part of the heart muscle, often due to a blockage in a nearby artery.
+Symptoms include pain in the chest that may spread.
 It is a medical emergency that needs hospital treatment.

 A person who is experiencing a heart attack — or myocardial infarction — will feel pain in their chest and other parts of their body, as well as other symptoms, including nausea, sweating, and shortness of breath.

 Spotting the early signs of a heart attack and getting prompt treatment is crucial and can save a person’s life.